Tozerh/stock-analysis/README.md

 ![Stock Ticker Returns: 2017 vs. 2018](https://github.com/Tozerh/stocks-analysis/blob/main/17%20vs%2018%20Comparison.PNG)

 As we can see here, only one stock "RUN" posted an overall annual return in 2018 that surpassed its number for 2017 while remaining positive both years.
-Another ticker of note is "FLSR," performing worse in 2017 in terms of its annual return, while its returns for both years remained positive.
+Another ticker of note is "ENPH," performing worse in 2017 in terms of its annual return, while its returns for both years remained positive.
 Outside of these two tickers, the other ten all saw negative returns in 2018, indicating a tough year for this particular basket of stocks.
 A small bright spot might be TERP, whose returns, while negative for both 2017 and 2018, posted less of a loss in 2018, indicating a possible turnaround.

 ### Execution Times